 Home » Coronavirus Emergency Resources

-The NCVS building at 7 Mansfield Road, Nottingham is currently closed.
-In the meantime, our staff are working remotely to continue to offer support and information.
+We continue to offer support and information while most of our staff are working remotely.
 You can still contact individual staff by direct email.
 If you don't have these details, or for all general enquiries and concerns, contact us on 0115 934 8400, or email email@example.com.

 This page provides links to reliable sources of information, organisations and community groups who can support others during this emergency situation, and how you can help in Nottingham.
 This page will be updated regularly to explain how NCVS is responding to co-ordinate volunteer support, and to keep you informed as situations change quickly.

 NCVS is supporting the effort to link potential volunteers with people who require support in Nottingham's communities.

 Earlier in the pandemic, we encouraged potential volunteers to sign up as a 'Coronavirus Response Volunteer'.
 Through this approach we grouped together a number of different roles, helping to link potential volunteers with local voluntary and community organisations that had asked us to promote specific volunteer opportunities in direct response to the pandemic.
 We emailed everyone who signed up with further instructions of how to help out.

 You can still volunteer in similar roles - e.g. volunteer drivers, telephone befrienders, food preparation and provision, dog walkers - but you will now find these as individual opportunities.
 Search here, and you can register with our website to express interest in each role.

 You can also search for many more volunteering opportunities not directly related to the coronavirus response.